lewiskyron/raft-consensus-python/README.md

 Referencing our Leader-Follower Architecture, the protocol also includes a client that can send messages to the cluster.
 In the client UI, once you input a message into the form, the request is sent to the leader node.
 The leader node appends this message to its logs and propagates it to the replica nodes.
 When the leader receives acknowledgments from a majority of replicas, it commits the message to `leader_logs.db`, introducing persistence and supporting consistency when bringing new nodes up to speed.
 The database integration enables us to simulate a true commit upon receiving majority acknowledgments from replica nodes.

-### Client & CLuster Interaction
+#### Client & CLuster Interaction
 If you kill and restart our cluster multiple times, you’ll notice that a new leader node is elected each time.
-To handle leader changes seamlessly, we’ve introduced functionality on the client side that dynamically re-assigns the leader.
+To handle leader changes seamlessly, we’ve introduced some functionality that dynamically re-assigns the leader.

 In our cluster, if the client sends a request to a node that is no longer the leader, we redirect the client requests to the leader node within the cluster and send back the new address to the client for future requests.
 This allows the client to continue operating as if interacting with a single, stable endpoint, regardless of changes in the leader node .